Kelsey Plum: Freshman year

-After Plum helped the USA basketball team to win the gold medal in Lithuania, she flew directly to Seattle rather than heading home to San Diego and then going up to school.
-She was working out in the gym on the same day she left Lithuania.
-By heading directly to school it enabled her to sign up for summer school classes and get acquainted with the university and her teammates before the fall quarter began.
+After Plum helped the USA basketball team to win the gold medal in Lithuania, she flew directly to Seattle rather than heading home to San Diego.
+A teammate at the University of Washington picked her up at the airport and they were in the gym by the end of the day.
+By going directly to campus, Plum was able to sign up for summer school classes and get acquainted with the university and her teammates before the fall quarter began.
 Her head coach Mike Neighbors noticed her desire to get started, which helped him with his decision to name her the team captain before the season started, a rare event for a freshman.
 During her freshman year, she set six Washington freshman records.
 Her total points scored (695) were the most ever by a freshman, and her single game high of 38 points is a freshman record.
 She earned freshman of the year honors for the Pac-12 conference.
 She averaged almost 21 points per game during the regular season.

 One of the highlights of the year was a victory over the fourth ranked team in the country, Stanford.
 Plum was the high scorer with 23 points.

 Sophomore year

 Washington opened their regular-season with a game against Oklahoma.
 Washington lost the game 90–80 but Plum set a new school record with 45 points.
 In her sophomore year, she was named to the "Wade Watch" a list of 25 players who are viewed as having the potential to win player of the year honors.
 She was also named to the list of 30 players to be considered for the Wooden Award.
-Plum helped the Washington Huskies earn a bid to the NCAA Tournament.In a coincidence, they faced Miami, coached by Katie Meier, who had been Plum's coach while on the USA Basketball U19 team.
+Plum helped the Washington Huskies earn a bid to the NCAA Tournament.
+In a coincidence, they faced Miami, coached by Katie Meier, who had been Plum's coach while on the USA Basketball U19 team.
 Plum scored 17 points in the game, but Miami prevailed 86–80.